Send your jobs to one of the following partitions:

 Automatic partition choice based on the job duration

-To automatically assign a job to the appropriatelem-gpu-short
+To automatically assign a job to the appropriate partition based on the declared job time:

 |